Active in New York, N.Y.; Gloucester, Mass.

 - Adolph Gottlieb papers, 1929-1967

-- Image Gallery items from other collections related to Gottlieb, Adolph
+- Image and Media Gallery items from other collections related to Gottlieb, Adolph

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Adolph Gottlieb, 1967 Oct.
 25, Archives of American Art, Smithsonian Institution.

 In New York

 The following oral history transcript is the result of a tape-recorded interview with Adolph Gottlieb on October 25, 1967.
 The interview took place in New York, and was conducted by Dorothy Seckler for the Archives of American Art, Smithsonian Institution.

 DOROTHY SECKLER: This is Dorothy Seckler interviewing Adolph Gottlieb in New York on October 25, 1967.

 Mr. Gottlieb, there are two important exhibitions of your work coming up this year.
 What areas in your painting do these cover?
 Where will they be?